anoopsarkar/anoopsarkar.github.io/firstcontact.md

 1. Look at what [previous students in my lab]({{ site.baseurl }}/people) have accomplished.
 1. If you are a prospective student, postdoc or potential collaborator of any kind please find the appropriate section below that matches your background.
 1. After reading this page, if you do contact me please add the code: `X.TcyM6CTZ` to the subject line of your email, e.g. `Subject: Graduate research position in NLP at SFU?
 (X.TcyM6CTZ)`.
 Please do not attach any documents (send a URL instead).
+1. If you are in the Greater Vancouver area email me to meet and talk about NLP.
+You can also show up and attend the [SFU Natural Language Lab](http://natlang.cs.sfu.ca) weekly lab meetings.
+Visitors are welcome.

 ## Prospective graduate students: Applying for MSc and PhD